-Long-Term & Short-Term Financing – Financing is a very important part of every business.
+Long-Term & Short-Term Financing from banks and credit unions – Financing is a very important part of every business.
 Firms often need financing to pay for their assets, equipment, and It is backed by the bank that issues it or by the corporation that promises to pay the face value on maturity.
 Firms with excellent credit ratings.

 Types of Business Financing